WHAT IS SDT

 The transportation system does not impose temporary or permanent storage limitations, and enables automated, intelligent routing of data, using tracking metadata, directly to the optimal location or System of Record (SOR).

-Managed File Transfer (MFT) emerged in the early 2000s to address the deficiencies of FTP (1971) and SMTP (1982).
-It worked, sort of.
+Managed File Transfer emerged in the 2000s to address FTP and SMTP deficiencies.
 The cost was heavy on-premises infrastructure, dedicated integrators, ongoing IT overhead, and a central storage layer that became a High Value Target for hackers.
 The data piled up in the middle because the architecture required it to.

 SDT does not have a middle.
 There is no master controller of encryption keys, passwords, or routing information.
 The intelligence is embedded into each transaction as tracking metadata, available indefinitely via API for audit.
 The transport carries its own context, so the routing decision can happen at the edge instead of in a central queue.

-The intelligent routing payoff is that data moves from the consumer directly to the optimal System of Record based on Technology and Infrastructure, Operations, or Security requirements.
-The same transaction can land in a HIPAA-scoped repository, a GDPR-scoped repository, or a PCI-scoped repository depending on the metadata, without an integrator in the middle re-routing it.
+The intelligent routing payoff is that data moves from the consumer directly to the optimal System of Record based on Technology, Operations, or Security requirements.
+The same transaction can land in a HIPAA-scoped repository, a GDPR-scoped repository, or a PCI-scoped repository depending on the metadata, without an integrator re-routing it in the middle.

 PILLAR THREE